 We will acknowledge receipt of the notice by giving a notice to the premises user before the end of the first working day after it was received or before the end of the second working day the day it was received if the day the notice was received is not a working day.

-The premises user must also give copies of the notice to all ‘relevant persons’; the relevant persons for North Kesteven are: the Chief Officer of Lincolnshire Police, Licensing (alcohol), Police Headquarters, PO Box 999, Lincoln, LN5 7PH and the Environmental Health Team, North Kesteven District Council, District Council Offices, Kesteven Street, Sleaford, NG34 7EF no later than ten working days before the event period (for a ‘standard’ TEN).
+The premises user must also give copies of the notice to all ‘relevant persons’; the relevant persons for North Kesteven are: Lincolnshire Police Alcohol Licensing Team, Myle Cross Centre, Macaulay Drive, Lincoln, LN2 4EL and the Environmental Health Team, North Kesteven District Council, District Council Offices, Kesteven Street, Sleaford, NG34 7EF no later than ten working days before the event period (for a ‘standard’ TEN).
 (Not applicable if you are applying and paying online, we will inform the police and environmental health in these cases).

 A relevant person who receives a notice and believes that the event would undermine one or more of the licensing objectives can serve an objection notice on the licensing authority and the premises user.
 This notice must be served within 3 working days following the day of receipt the temporary event notice.